kensho-technologies/graphql-compiler/README.md

 ### SchemaGraph
 The `SchemaGraph` is a utility class that encodes a database schema and allows for better schema introspection than the GraphQL schema.
-The  `SchemaGraph` has three main advantages over the GraphQL schema:
+The  `SchemaGraph` has three main advantages:
  1. It's able to store and expose a schema's index information.
 The interface for accessing index information is provisional though and might change in the near future.
  2. Its classes are allowed to inherit from non-abstract classes.